RobertsLab/sams-notebook/drafts/2020-03-31-Transcriptome-Assembly---Hematodinium-with-MEGAN6-Taxonomy-specific-Reads-with-Trinity-on-Mox.md

 - [20200330](https://robertslab.github.io/sams-notebook/2020/03/30/RNAseq-Reads-Extractions-C.bairdi-Taxonomic-Reads-Extractions-with-MEGAN6-on-swoose.html)

 The assembly was performed with Trinity on Mox.
+It's important to note that this assembly was _not_ performed using the "stranded" option in Trinity.
+The [previous Trinity assembly from 20200122](https://robertslab.github.io/sams-notebook/2020/01/22/Transcriptome-Assembly-Hematodinium-with-MEGAN6-Taxonomy-specific-Reads-with-Trinity-on-Mox.html) _was_ performed using the "stranded" setting.
+The reason for this difference is that the [most recent RNAseq libraries from 20200318](https://robertslab.github.io/sams-notebook/2020/03/18/Data-Received-C.bairdi-RNAseq-Data-from-Genewiz.html) were _not stranded libraries_.
+As such, I think it might be best to use the "lowest common denominator" approach.

 SBATCH script (GitHub):